 Human ANA profile ELISA kit is a procedure for screening in vitro quantitative levels of IgG autoantibodies to anti-nuclear antibodies (antinuclear antibodies, ANA profile) in human serum and plasma samples.
 This assay has a minimum analytical sensitivity limit of diagn.
 95.5%.

 Purified antigens SS-A (52 and 60 kDa), SS-B, RNP-70, Sm, RNP/Sm, Scl-70, Centromere B and Jo- 1 are bound to individual rows A to H of the microwell plate.

 Anti-nuclear antibodies (ANA) are autoantibodies that bind to specific contents of the cell nucleus.
-There are a number of different subtypes of ANAs and each subtype has the ability to attach to different protein complexes or proteins in the nucleus.
-Example of some of these subtypes include anti-dsDNA, anti-Ro, anti-histone, anti-nRNP, anti-Sm, anti-centromere, anti-La, anti-sp100 and anti-Scl-70 antibodies.
+There are many subtypes of ANAs and each subtype can attach to different protein complexes present in the nucleus.
+Example of some of these subtypes include anti-dsDNA, anti-Scl-70 antibodies, anti-nRNP, anti-Ro, anti-histone, anti-Sm, anti-La, anti-sp100 and anti-centromere.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

 - Divisible Microplate: Anti-nuclear antibodies (ANA profile) are bound to microwells.

 - Enzyme Conjugate.

 The minimum detection sensitivity level of human IgG autoantibodies to anti-nuclear antibodies (antinuclear antibodies) using current ANA ELISA kit was diagn.
 95.5%.The dynamic range for this assay is cut-off index 1.0.